ut-ras/Rasware/README.md

         sudo cp Rasware2013/RASLib/51-lm4f.rules /etc/udev/rules.d

-2. Restart udev for these changes to come into effect.
+2. Have udev re-read it's rules for these changes to come into effect.

         sudo udevadm control --reload
         sudo udevadm trigger

-3. Plug in the Launchpad. you should now see the file /dev/lm4f appear.
+3. Plug in a Stellaris Launchpad. you should now see the file /dev/lm4f appear.

 ### Compile and run RASDemo ###
 1. Like most projects on Linux, Rasware can be compiled with make.
 We have created an example project to demonstrate how to use several useful peripherals with the Launchpad, like motors and line-sensors.